 Welcome to Studio 303’s online archives!

 This page exists to preserve our institutional memory and facilitate access to our history for artists and researchers.
-The Projects, Audio / Video / Photo, and Documents sections offer a wide array of things to look at and read, while our Classes, Events, and Residencies sections feature lists of involved artists’ names.
+The Annual Reports and Newsletters, Projects, and Audio / Video / Photo sections offer a wide array of things to look at and read, while our Classes, Events, and Residencies sections feature lists of involved artists’ names.

 For artists: if you want to know if a video recording exists for a certain performance, have a look at this spreadsheet!